krzysztoff1/leetcode/README.md

 # Personal LeetCode Solutions

 Used only for learning purposes.
-This readme is automatically updated.
 Solutions are not optimal.

+> [!NOTE]
+> This readme is automatically updated using CI.

 ## Solutions